bilalarifsiddiqui/bilalarifsiddiqui/README.md

 💱 - I'm working on [Seekops](https://soda.seekops.com/) — Drones that detect methane gas emitters from earth. <br />
-💱 - Working as a React Lead / Trainer to train people in React.
+💱 - Working as a React Lead / Trainer to train people in React.<br />
 💱 - I created [CORA Physical Therapy](https://www.appointment.coraphysicaltherapy.com) — An app that helps patient get clinical appointment. <br />
 💱 - I worked on [Britax](https://www.britax.com) — An MSD365 e-commerce store used to sell baby products. <br />
 💱 - I worked on [Only Store](https://www.only-stores.com) — An MSD365 e-commerce store used to sell products. <br />